jan-xyz/box/README.md

 See the [strsvc](./example/strsvc/) for a full example.

-A basic example for encapuslating your service in an endpoint and handler
+A basic example for encapsulating your service in an endpoint and handler

 ```go
 import (